 Today, this complex, called the Ridges, is part of Ohio University, but these historic buildings once housed the Athens Lunatic Asylum.
-Not only are these buildings steeped in history, some are said to still “host” visitors from the past.
+Not only are these buildings steeped in history, but some are also said to still “host” visitors from the past.

-The administrative section, located between the two resident wings, included an entrance hall, offices, and a reception room on the first floor, the superintendent’s residence on the second floor, and quarters for other officers and physicians on the 3rd and 4th floors.
+The administrative section, located between the two resident wings, included an entrance hall, offices, a reception room on the first floor, the superintendent’s residence on the second floor, and quarters for other officers and physicians on the 3rd and 4th floors.
 A large high ceiling amusement hall filled the 2nd and 3rd floors, and a chapel was included on the 4th floor.
-Behind and beneath the public and private spaces of the building were the heating and mechanical systems, kitchens, cellars, storerooms, and workspaces.
+Behind and beneath the building’s public and private spaces were the heating and mechanical systems, kitchens, cellars, storerooms, and workspaces.

-The hospital, first called the Athens Lunatic Asylum, officially began operations on on January 9, 1874.
+The hospital, first called the Athens Lunatic Asylum, officially began operations on January 9, 1874.
 Within two years, it was renamed the Athens Hospital for the Insane.
-Over the years, its name would be changed many times to the Athens State Hospital, the Southeastern Ohio Mental Health Center, the Athens Mental Health Center, the Athens Mental Health and Mental Retardation Center, and the Athens Mental Health and Developmental Center
+Over the years, its name would be changed many times to the Athens State Hospital, the Southeastern Ohio Mental Health Center, the Athens Mental Health Center, the Athens Mental Health and Mental Retardation Center, and the Athens Mental Health and Developmental Center.

 The next year, the hospital made the news again when a patient named Margaret Schilling disappeared on December 1, 1978.
 It wasn’t until January 12, 1979, 42 days later that, her body was discovered by a maintenance worker in a locked long-abandoned ward once used for patients with infectious illnesses.
 Though tests showed that she died of heart failure, she was found completely naked with her clothing neatly folded next to her body.
 More interesting is the permanent stain that her body left behind.
 Clearly, an imprint of her hair and body can still be seen on the floor, even though numerous attempts have been made to remove it.